elerihulme/Gower-Sea-Swimming/README.md

 # Gower Sea Swimming

-Welcome to the Cold Water Sea Swimmers website.
+Welcome to the Gower Sea Swimming website.
 This website aims to attract new members, inform visitors about the benefits and safety of cold water sea swimming, showcase beautiful Welsh swim spots, and facilitate easy sign-up for events and membership.

 The site can be accessed from this [link](https://elerihulme.github.io/Gower-Sea-Swimming/)